mtl2236/DAC2025_tmp/README.md

 # DAC2025_tmp
-# Anonymous GitHub Repository for GraphWorkload: Fast Dynamic Timing Analysis for Circuits with Graph Representation Learning
+# Anonymous GitHub Repository for GraphDTA: Fast Dynamic Timing Analysis for Circuits with Graph Representation Learning

 Welcome to our anonymous GitHub repository!
 This repository contains the inference code for the final **Joint Model** used in our paper.
 The code is divided into two parts: **7nm** and **45nm** technology nodes.